 Introduction to Human Genetics (1st year, NIH) teaches patterns of inheritance, cytogenetics, variation and mutation, population genetics, molecular medicine, gene mapping, risk assessment, complex traits, cancer genetics, screening and treatment.

 Introduction to Medical Genetics (1st year, NIH) reviews teratology, clinical features and natural history of genetic disorders by specific organ systems, and gene therapy.

 Cancer Genetics as a Model for Common Disease (1st year, NIH) reviews clinical and molecular aspects of cancer syndromes, the common counseling issues that arise and provides the framework for understanding genetic counseling for common, chronic conditions.

-Current Topics in Clinical Molecular Genetics and Molecular Diagnostics (2nd year, NIH) illustrates state-of-the-art techniques in DNA-based diagnosis by reviewing a number of genetic conditions.
+Current Topics in Clinical Molecular Genetics and Molecular Diagnostics (2nd year, NIH, elective) illustrates state-of-the-art techniques in DNA-based diagnosis by reviewing a number of genetic conditions.